Musashi no Ken: Anime

 The manga was adapted into an anime television series by Eiken, directed by Toshitaka Tsunoda.
 It was broadcast in 72 episodes on TV Tokyo between April 18, 1985, and September 26, 1986.
 The episodes were released by Geneon Universal Entertainment over 13 DVDs between February 25, 2004, and July 28, 2004.
 3 DVD boxes containing all 72 episodes were released by Geneon between February 25, 2004, and July 28, 2004.

 The opening theme is "Hadashi no Soldier" (裸足のソルジャー) by Kousuke Shimoyama, and the ending theme "Otoko-tachi no Chizu" (男たちの地図) by Kousuke Shinoyama.

+Video game

+Musashi no Ken - Tadaima Shugyō Chū (六三四の剣 ただいま修行中, lit.
+"Sword of Musashi - Now in the Middle of Training") is a 1986 video game developed and published by Taito in Japan.
+The gameplay and design in the one-on-one fighting parts resemble Taito's other fighting game, Great Swordsman, especially its kendo mode.

+There are two different modes: single player and two player VS. mode.
+On single player mode, the player depicts Musashi in the middle of his training.
+He must run through several obstacle courses collecting swords and other items along the way.
+At the same time, his pet Akita will be running the course behind him.
+Musashi must not fall too far behind his dog.
+After completing three courses, Musashi will be entered into a 2D weapon-based versus fighting-style Kendo tournament.
+He must defeat five competitors to win the tournament.
+The swords that Musashi collects during the obstacle courses provide him with access to special strike moves if he has collected enough.
+If the player succeeds in winning, the game will continue from the beginning at a higher level of difficulty.
+After winning the championship a second time, the game is over.

+On two player vs. mode, each player selects from a roster of competitors, and selects them secretly by pressing different inputs on the control pad.
+The selections are revealed once five selections have been made.
+Each player then squares off in a Kendo match with each of their selections.
+Whoever gets three or more victories wins the game.

 Reception

 Anime News Network's Justin Sevakis commends the unusual realism of the anime, stating "it refuses to sugar-coat the awful, dangerous and sad aspects of life, but attacks them with a smile, a sense of humor, and a resolute strength that's incredibly inspiring."
 He also commends the setting of the anime in "the idyllic small cities and towns among Iwate Prefecture, the poetry of Kenji Miyazawa is often invoked, giving a strong sense of peace and nature that we seldom think of in anime."